-The Forgotten History: Contributions of Muslims to modern science
+The Forgotten History – Contributions of Muslims to Modern Science

 A highlight of the contributions of Muslims to Mathematics, Medicine, Physics, Chemistry, Astronomy, Economics, etc. It is interesting to discover that a number of Laws such as the Laws of Motion in Physics and Laws of Demand and Supply in Economics were first stated by Muslim scientists.
 They also introduced the number ‘zero.’
 Little wonder the numbers (1, 2, 3, …) are called ‘Arabic numerals.’
 The foundations of Algebra and Geometry were equally laid by them.
 In medicine, they were the first to use laboratory animals for medical research.
-This is just a tip of the iceberg.

 This book which is in three parts with a total of 35 lessons gives a step-by-step guide on how to recite the Qur’an.
 Principally written for children, it covers alphabets, vowels, and preliminaries of Tajweed.
 What makes the book unique is that all words, phrases, clauses and sentences used as examples are from the Qur’an.
-Also, a brief instruction on how each lesson is to be taught is incorporated in order to serve as a guide for the teacher.
+Also, brief instruction on how each lesson is to be taught is incorporated in order to serve as a guide to the teacher.